 The College's endowment assets are pooled with state agencies and similar institutions in short-term investments with the State Treasurer's Cash and Investment Pool and are reported as restricted cash and cash equivalents - noncurrent on the accompanying financial statements.
 If a donor has not provided specific instructions, state law permits the Board of Trustees to authorize for expenditure the net appreciation, realized, and unrealized, of the assets of the endowment funds.
 Annual payouts from the College's endowment funds are based on an adopted spending policy, which limits spending to 100% of the interest earnings unless the donor has stipulated otherwise.
-At June 30, 2019, net appreciation of \$14,677.65 was available to be spent, all of which was restricted for scholarships and fellowships.
+At June 30, 2019, net appreciation of \$12,724.16 was available to be spent, of which \$12,542.55 was classified in net position as restricted expendable: scholarships and fellowships as it is restricted for specific purposes.
+The remaining portion of net appreciation available to be spent is classified as unrestricted net position.